 Among all the health professions, health education is unique because of the focus on education.
 There really is no other health profession primarily concerned with teaching people how to be healthier.
 If you are interested in helping people make good decisions about their health and improving health conditions in a community, then health education is for you.

-The Health Promotion and Education program offers majors in both School Health Education and Community Health Promotion as well minors in each program.
-Additionally, a minor in Public Health is also available.
+The Health Promotion and Education program offers majors in both School Health Education and Community Health Promotion as well minors in Health Education and Public Health.
 With a degree in Health Promotion and Education from Illinois State, you will focus on either becoming a teacher in schools or an educator in the community.
 Both majors require some of the same courses, but there are many that are unique.

 Please take the time to learn more about Health Promotion and Education and contact our Program Director if you'd like more information.